Categories

 It felt as though I was being whispered about by people outside my line of sight, whose names I couldn’t know, and to whom I could not speak.
 So at that moment, yes, I was very ready to write a song about True Thomas’s seven years of silent service, stripped of agency, and how it changed him.

-Postscript: early 2019, Zsof and I had been discussing the need for me to get out of this cycle, and we had both accepted that I needed new mentorship, who could get feedback to me, advocate, and suggest opportunities for me on a more regular cadence.
+Postscript: Zsof and I agreed that I needed new mentorship, who could get feedback, advocate, and suggest opportunities for me on a more regular cadence.

 Zsof had been right about what I needed, and I got unstuck.
 I went on to be chosen as Queen’s Bard, and inducted into the Order of the Maunche, by the end of 2021, with the invaluable help of my new guides.